3D Cell Reference in Excel (Table of Contents)

 - The data must be in the same format or pattern in all the tabs.

-- Even if the referenced worksheet or the cells in the referenced cell range are altered, moved, or deleted, Excel would continue to refer to the same reference, and in case of alterations, moving or deletion, it will result in the cell reference evaluating to NULL if appropriate values are not found.
+- Even if the referenced worksheet or the cells in the referenced cell range are altered, moved, or deleted, Excel will continue to refer to the same reference.
+In case of alterations, moving, or deletion, it will result in the cell reference evaluating to NULL if appropriate values are not found.

-- Now, even if we add one or more tabs in between the referenced and final worksheets, it will change the result as Excel will continue to refer to the original reference provided.
+- Even if we add one or more tabs between the referenced and final worksheets, it will change the result as Excel will continue to refer to the original reference provided.

 Recommended Articles

 This is a guide on 3D Cell Reference in Excel.
-Here we discuss How to Use 3D Cell Reference in Excel with different examples along with the downloadable excel template.
+Here we discuss How to Use 3D Cell Reference in Excel with different examples and the downloadable Excel template.
 You may also look at the following articles to learn more –